jonschipp/ISLET/ADMIN.md

 ```
 make template > /etc/islet/gcc.conf
 vim /etc/islet/islet/gcc.conf
-# Set IMAGE variable to name of docker image (e.g. gcc-training)
+# Set ENVIRONMENT variable to name of training environment (e.g. gcc-training)
 # Set VIRTUSER variable to name of user in docker image that the student will become (e.g. demo)
 ```

 ### Configuration

+In order of variable precedence
 * Global configuration file: */etc/islet/islet.conf*
+* Module configuration files: */etc/islet/modules/$MODULE.conf*
-* Per-image configuration files: */etc/islet/$IMAGE.conf*
+* Environments configuration files: */etc/islet/environments/$ENVIRONMENT.conf*
-* Plugin configuration files: */etc/islet/$PLUGIN.conf*
+* Plugin configuration files: */etc/islet/plugins/$PLUGIN.conf*

-Per-image configs overwrite the variables specified in the global config file.
+Settings in the global configuration file are overridden by those in module config file, and finally those in the environment config file.
+This means that you set global defaults and can get more granular with specific environments.

-For each Docker image you want available for use by ISLET, create an image file with a .conf extension and place it in the /etc/islet/ directory.
+For each training environment you want available for use by ISLET, create a a environment configuration file with the necessary settings and place it in the */etc/islet/environments* directory.
 These images will be selectable from the ISLET menu after authentication via SSH.
-Plugin configurations are also selectable from the ISLET menu and are intended to add funtionality by running scripts from the ISLET plugins directory.
+Plugin configurations are also selectable from the menu and are intended to add functionality.

 Common Tasks:

-* Add another system account for ISLET (used to remotely access e.g. ssh)
+* Add another training account for ISLET (used to remotely access e.g. ssh)

 ```
 useradd --create-home --shell /opt/islet/bin/islet_shell training
 echo "training:training" | chpasswd
-gpasswd -a training docker
+gpasswd -a training docker # User needs to be in the docker grouip
-gpasswd -a training islet
+gpasswd -a training islet  # User needs to be in the islet group
 ```

 * Change the password of a container user (Not a system account).